-Critical stage inspections must be called for by the Principal Contractor or Owner-builder as required by the Principal Certifier, any PC service agreement, the Act and the Regulation.
+Critical stage inspections must be called for by the Principal Contractor or Owner-builder as required by the Principal Certifier, any PC service agreement, the Act, the Regulation, and the Development Certification Regulation.

 Work must not proceed beyond each critical stage until the Principal Certifier is satisfied that work is proceeding in accordance with this consent, the Construction Certificate(s) and the Act.

-Critical stage inspections means the inspections prescribed by the Regulations for the purposes of section 6.5 of the Act or as required by the Principal Certifier and any PC Service Agreement.
+Critical stage inspections means the inspections prescribed by the Regulation and the Development Certification Regulation for the purposes of section 6.5 of the Act or as required by the Principal Certifier and any PC Service Agreement.